Poorer children more likely to be obese, says Anna Soubry

 She also said she lamented the growth of "TV meals" at the expense of families sitting around their dinner tables.

-According to Department of Health figures, the poorest children are almost twice as likely to be obese than the richest.'Not working'
+According to Department of Health figures, the poorest children are almost twice as likely to be obese than the richest.

 The Child Poverty Action Group said there was clear connection between deprivation and obesity but ministers needed to revisit their own policies rather than blame parents.